lanky/python-rhnapi/README.rst

    from rhnapi import system

-6. Each of the different methods requires an rhnSession to be given to it (made it easier to split everything up), so
+6. Each of the different methods requires an rhnSession to be given to it (made it easier to split everything up - I'm quite open to suggestions for a better method), so

 ::